sharif-elshobkshy-globant/Coders/README.md

 * Set whatever user and pass when installing mysql, actually it wont be used however it is needed for running `mysql` command.

 4- Update local hosts file.
-Show connections copy the ip and exit from the app docker container.
+Copy the inet addr and exit from the app docker container.
 ```sh
 /app# ifconfig
 /app# exit